 Endometrial ablation is of two types

-Microwave endometrial ablation: In this technique a probe that uses microwaves is inserted into the uterus to heat up and destroy its lining.
+Microwave endometrial ablation: In this technique a probe, which uses microwaves, is inserted into the uterus to heat up and destroy its lining.

 Thermal balloon ablation: In this process a balloon is implanted into your womb, which is then inflated and heated to destroy the lining of the womb.

-Dilation and curettage is a procedure in which the outer layer of the uterine lining is removed.
+Dilation and curettage are procedures in which the outer layer of the uterine lining is removed.
 It involves dilation of the cervix by the use of an instrument known as a dilator.
-Then, the uterus lining is lightly scraped off with the help of a spoon shaped device known as a curette.
+Then, the uterus lining is lightly scraped off with the help of a spoon-shaped device known as a curette.

 This procedure is useful in treating heavy periods as it reduces menstrual blood flow, but it might need to be repeated (9).
-D&C is generally not recommended in women younger than 35 years of age, unless there is no other option.
-Recovery can occur in 1-2 days.
+D&C is generally not recommended in women younger than 35 unless there is no other option.
+Recovery time is about 1-2 days.

 Slight vaginal bleeding and mild pelvic cramping can occur during this period.
-Use of tampons and intercourse should be avoided for 2weeks following D&C. Complications of this procedure are perforation and infection of the uterine wall.
-Scarring of the wall of uterus and haemmorhage are the rare unwanted consequences.
+Use of tampons and intercourse should be avoided for 2 weeks following D&C. Complications of this procedure are perforation and infection of the uterine wall.
+Scarring of the wall of uterus and hemorrhage are the rare unwanted consequences.
 Scarring can hinder pregnancy and make it difficult for the placenta to adhere to the uterus.

 If a woman with large size fibroids and heavy periods wants a cure while retaining her uterus, then the available treatment options is uterine artery embolisation (10).
 In this procedure a small tube known as catheter is inserted into your genital.
 Some chemicals are injected through this tube into the arteries carrying blood to the fibroid.
 This results in blockage of arteries and shrinkage of the fibroid over the next six months.
 The whole process is guided by X-ray and should only be performed by a trained doctor, expert in interpreting X-rays (radiologist).
 Pain is the most frequent complication and strong painkillers are needed to prevent pain.
 Fertility may also be adversely affected by this procedure.